netresearch/t3x-universal-messenger/README.md

 ### Backend module
-To open the backend module, click on the new entry "Universal Messenger" below the "Netresearch" group on the left side navigation.
+To open the backend module, click on the new entry `Universal Messenger` below the `Netresearch` group on the left side navigation.

 ![Backend module](Documentation/Module-Step1.png)